-Signs generally occur within 15–20 min to a few hours after animals consume toxic forage.
+Acute cyanide poisoning: Signs generally occur within 15–20 min to a few hours after animals consume toxic forage, and survival after onset of clinical signs is rarely >2 hr.
 Excitement can be displayed initially, accompanied by rapid respiration rate.
 Dyspnea follows shortly, with tachycardia.
+The classic "bitter almond" breath smell may be present; however, the ability to detect this smell is genetically determined in people, and anosmic people (a significant proportion of the population) cannot detect it.
 Salivation, excess lacrimation, and voiding of urine and feces may occur.
 Vomiting may occur, especially in pigs.
 Muscle fasciculation is common and progresses to generalized spasms and coma before death.
-Animals stagger and struggle before collapse.
+Animals may stagger and struggle before collapse.
+In other cases, sudden unexpected death may ensue.
 Mucous membranes are bright red but may become cyanotic terminally.
+Venous blood is classically described as "cherry red" because of the presence of high venous blood pO2; however, this color rapidly changes after death.
+Serum ammonia and neutral and aromatic amino acids are typically increased.
+Cardiac arrhythmias are common due to myocardial histotoxic hypoxia.
 Death occurs during severe asphyxial convulsions.
-The heart may continue to beat for several minutes after struggling and breathing stops.
-The whole syndrome usually does not exceed 30–45 min.
-Most animals that live ≥2 hr after onset of clinical signs recover, unless continuous absorption of cyanide from the GI tract occurs.
-The elimination half-life of cyanide in dogs is reported to be 19 hr, so prognosis of recovery without therapeutic intervention is grave: it would take over 4 days to eliminate over 95% of the cyanide present.
+The heart may continue to beat for several minutes after struggling, and breathing stops.
+The elimination half-life of cyanide in dogs is reported to be 19 hr, so prognosis of recovery without therapeutic intervention is grave: it would take more than 4 days to eliminate >95% of the cyanide present.

-In acute or peracute cyanide toxicoses, blood may be bright cherry red initially but can be dark red if necropsy is delayed; it may clot slowly or not at all.
+Acute cyanide poisoning: Necropsy personnel may require appropriate personal protective equipment, including respirators with suitable cartridges.
+Venous blood is classically described as being "bright cherry red"; however, this color rapidly fades after death or if the blood is exposed to the atmosphere.
+Whole blood clotting may be slow or not occur.
 Mucous membranes may also be pink initially, then become cyanotic after respiration ceases.
 The rumen may be distended with gas; in some cases the odor of “bitter almonds” may be detected after opening.
+Rumen contents may provide a positive sodium picrate paper test (or positive results on other rapid cyanide test strip systems).
+Rumen gases may provide positive results in cyanide Draeger tube rapid test systems.
 Agonal hemorrhages of the heart may be seen.
 Liver, serosal surfaces, tracheal mucosa, and lungs may be congested or hemorrhagic; some froth may be seen in respiratory passages.
+Cyanide also binds to iron (both Fe2+ and Fe3+) present in myoglobin (although this occurs more slowly than the binding to cytochrome c oxidase and, hence, is not protective); this may result in a generalized dark coloration of skeletal muscle.
 Neither gross nor histologic lesions are consistently seen.

 Multiple foci of degeneration or necrosis may be seen in the CNS of dogs chronically exposed to sublethal amounts of cyanide.
 These lesions have not been reported in livestock.